And if you liked this post, be sure to check out these popular posts:

 24 of 31

-Actress Marilyn Monroe steps out of a limo in Times Square for the premier of her film Some Like It Hot.
+Actress Marilyn Monroe steps out of a limo in Times Square for the premiere of her film Some Like It Hot.
 March 1, 1959.
 Lee Lockwood/The LIFE Images Collection/Getty Images

 25 of 31